warmcat/libwebsockets/README.build.md

 Cross compiling
 ---------------
-To enable cross compiling **libwebsockets** using CMake you need to create a "Toolchain file" that you supply to CMake when generating your build files.
+To enable cross-compiling **libwebsockets** using CMake you need to create a "Toolchain file" that you supply to CMake when generating your build files.
 CMake will then use the cross compilers and build paths specified in this file to look for dependencies and such.